fortinet-solutions-cse/fortiosapi/README.md

-# fortigateconf
+# fortiosconf
-Python library to interact with configuration of fortigate (REST API and SSH)
+Python library to interact with configuration of fortinet devices fortios (REST API and SSH)